 The country is encouraged to sustain the delivery of essential health services including malaria case management, coupled with the planned delivery of seasonal malaria chemoprevention, during the COVID-19 pandemic, with the whole of the continent learning lessons from your country's experience during the Ebola outbreak.
-The country is congratulated for completing SMC.
 Without this sustained health system delivery, there will be an increase in malaria cases and deaths.
 Under the worst-case scenario, in which there is a 75% reduction in access to effective antimalarial medicines, WHO estimate that there could be a 6.2% increase in malaria cases, and a 30.9% increase in malaria deaths in Guinea.
 This scenario would represent a complete reversal in the substantial progress in malaria mortality reductions seen over the last 2 decades.